e4c/EclipseCommander/README.md

 Targets
 -------

- * create file manager based [e4][9] platform using new programming model.
+ * create file manager based on [e4][9] platform using new programming model.
- * apply the knowledge of Java NIO.2 I have acquired during preparation for [OCAJP7][6].
+ * apply the knowledge of Java NIO.2 I have acquired during preparation of [OCAJP7][6].
  * apply the knowledge and skills of [NatTable][7].

 Features
 -------

- * using bouth selection styles (like in Total Commander and Windows)
+ * using bouth selection styles:
+   - selection at once
+   - selection with cursor

 Structure